2021 France Young Talent Award

 Melpomeni Dimopoulou – Storing digital data in synthesized DNA

-Lucile Laulin -Studying the elephant's random walk and its applications in statistical physics
+Lucile Laulin – Studying the random walk of an elephant and its applications in statistical physics

 Laura Monk – Describing random hyperbolic surfaces